elenalape/microjira/README.md

 # microjira
-A python microlibrary for extracting information from Jira API.
+A python microlibrary for extracting information from Jira API without using any dependencies.